Peter of Capua the Elder: Legation in Apulia and Calabria

 In July 1195, Peter briefly governed Benevento as papal rector.
 That same month, he was named papal legate in Apulia and Calabria and legate general for the whole kingdom of Sicily.
 His charge was to ensure that the Emperor Henry VI, the new king of Sicily, adhered to the agreement with the church made by his predecessor, Tancred.
 Peter's legation was strongly opposed by the Empress Constance, who had a hereditary right to Sicily.
-Peter completed his mission in the spring of 1196.
+Peter concluded his mission in the spring of 1196.

 During his southern Italian legation, Peter did not travel far, remaining in the north of Apulia and around Benevento.
 He judged a dispute between canons and bishop of Vieste in favour of the bishop; answered a question from the bishop of Melfi concerning marriage law; and, at Benevento in March 1196, struck a compromise between the bishop of Dragonara and the monastery of Santa Maria di Gualdo Mazzocca in their dispute over the church of San Matteo di Sculcola.